 What the Research Says

-Researchers have conducted 42 analyses on the fiscal effects of private school choice programs.
-All but three found these programs generated net fiscal savings overall for taxpayers, and the other three found the programs were revenue-neutral for taxpayers.
+Researchers have conducted 52 analyses on the fiscal effects of private school choice programs.
+Forty-seven found these programs generated overall fiscal savings for taxpayers; four found programs were cost-neutral; and one found a Louisiana program for students with exceptional special needs generated net costs.

 What each analysis has found is that public schools have some fixed costs, but most of their costs are variable, meaning costs are reduced when students leave the same way costs increase when new students enroll.
 That was true long before school choice programs existed, and it will continue to be.
 Click here for a detailed article that walks you through how researchers calculate the fiscal impact of school voucher programs.